What is a first cousin once removed? Your kinship terminology questions answered

 In English-speaking societies, family relationships are classified based on gender, generation, consideration of consanguinity (direct descendants), and immediate affinal (in-law) relationships.
 For example;

 Our common familiarity is with immediate family and direct lines, so brother, sister, cousins, aunts/uncles and (great) grandparents.
 It can start to get confusing when differentiating between the "degrees" and "removals" of cousins.
-We're here to help you make sense of your family ties with this handy guide.
+We're here to help you make sense of the systems of kinship with this handy guide.

 First, second and third cousins

 The ordinals in this system, "first cousin", "second cousin", "third cousin", all describe the degree of the cousin relationship or the number of generations to their closest ancestor.
 For example, your second cousin is a person you share great-grandparents with and is not your direct sibling.
-It's easier to think of what your shared ancestors would call you both - if your closest shared direct ancestor is your great-great-grandparents, and they call you both "great-great-grandchildren," then you have no removal, you are third cousins.
+It's easier to think of what your shared ancestors would call you both - if your closest shared direct ancestor is your great-great-grandparents, and they call you both "great-great-grandchildren," then you have no removal.
+Your genealogical relationship is third cousins.

 Once, twice, thrice removed